 Upgrade Packaging

 The way your product is presented can significantly affect its perceived quality.
 High-quality, attractive, and sustainable packaging can make your product stand out and reflect its quality.
-It’s also worth keeping in mind that sometimes, less is more, if you include too many taglines, text and illustrations it can deflect attention away from the product.
+It’s also worth remembering that sometimes, less is more; including too many taglines, text, and illustrations can deflect attention away from the product.

 Educate Your Customers